websight-io/starter/README.md

 # WebSight Starter

 WebSight Starter is a sample project built on top of the [Websight CMS Community Edition](https://www.websight.io/).
-It contains sample content built with [Howlite](https://github.com/websight-io/howlite) components and a demo page called _Luna_.
+It contains a demo page called _Luna_ built with [Howlite](https://github.com/websight-io/howlite) components.

 For more details please check [our Product Page](https://www.websight.io)